-Since Jung’s death in 1961, the field of Jungian analysis has naturally developed, integrating many insights from psychoanalysis and other related fields to form a well-grounded and established method of psychotherapy in the UK and internationally .
-At its heart is Jung’s original proposition: that, fundamentally, suffering is a communication from some conflicted parts of the personality that we should pay attention to, understand and integrate so that we can be free of troubling symptoms such as depression, anxiety, long-standing emotional and relationship difficulties.
+The field of analytical psychotherapy integrates insights from psychoanalysis and other related fields to form a well-grounded and established method of psychotherapy in the UK and internationally .
+At its heart is the proposition that, fundamentally, suffering is a communication from some conflicted parts of the personality that we should pay attention to, understand and integrate so that we can be free of troubling symptoms such as depression, anxiety, long-standing emotional and relationship difficulties.

-The Jungian psychotherapist has trained for many years in understanding the interplay of the conscious mind (what we know to be true about ourselves, our ordinary thoughts and beliefs) and the unconscious (what another part of our self might feel, or what a symptom might be communicating).
-Through the careful paying of attention, and through the ongoing relationship with the therapist, different ways of relating and being can emerge which leave the individual feeling more whole, integrated and free of troubling symptoms of depression, anxiety etc. Jung believed that the goal of psychotherapy was to promote individuation: that is to become most fully who you can be.
+A psychotherapist has trained for many years in understanding the interplay of the conscious mind (what we know to be true about ourselves, our ordinary thoughts and beliefs) and the unconscious (what another part of our self might feel, or what a symptom might be communicating).
+Through the careful paying of attention, and through the ongoing relationship with the therapist, different ways of relating and being can emerge which leave the individual feeling more whole, integrated and free of troubling symptoms of depression, anxiety etc.

 Longer term psychotherapy